|1 tablet contains||% RDA*|

 Bulking agent: Microcristallene cellulose.

-Anti-caking agent: Magnesium salts of fatty acids, silica.
+Anti-caking agent: Magnesium salts of fatty acids, silicon dioxide.

 Dark, dry and at room temperature.